Cryptonomic/MonadicDNA/snipper-bot/README.md

-# Monadic DNA Web Portal
+# Snipper Bot

-Web interface for onboarding users to secure DNA computation
+Web App for an example service which uses Monadic DNA Passports and the Nillion network to perform blind computations on genomic data

 ## Getting Started